These Quinoa Balls are soft and crispy vegan mock-meatballs perfect as nourishing, fun finger food for kids or appetizers.

 But sometimes, people find it hard to enjoy quinoa because it can be bitter or not as fun to serve as a rice swap.

 So these quinoa balls are the perfect deal to make quinoa fun and tasty.

 To make soft and crispy balls of quinoa, you need some simple ingredients:

-- Cooked quinoa – the recipe use 1 cup cooked quinoa which is about 1/3 cup uncooked quinoa.
+- Cooked quinoa – the recipe use 1 cup of cooked quinoa, which is about 1/3 cup of uncooked quinoa.
 Cook your quinoa following the packaging instructions.
 I usually rinse uncooked quinoa in a sieve to remove any dust or bitter flavor.
-Then, I cook in a saucepan for about 10 minutes in boiling water with a pinch of salt.
+Then, I cook it in a saucepan for about 10 minutes in boiling water with a pinch of salt.
 Rinse and let the cooked quinoa steam out in the sieve before using it in the recipe.

 - Orange sweet potato – peeled, boiled, or steamed until fork tender and mashed into a puree.

 - Panko Crumb – you can use gluten-free Panko crumbs too

 - Nutritional Yeast – kids love this dairy-free option.
 It adds a cheesy flavor and keeps the recipe vegan-friendly.
 However, the recipe works perfectly with grated parmesan.

 First, peel and cut the sweet potatoes into cubes and place them in a medium saucepan.
 Cover with cold water, add a lid on top of the saucepan, and bring water to a boil over medium-high heat.

 Cook the sweet potatoes for about 10 minutes or until fork-tender.